-4. Find Your Calling — I think I now know what I want to do.
-But I had to fight with everyone who loves and cares for me, save up, stay up nights, resign, get fired, move countries, teach English, work two jobs at the same time.
-I rode enough roller coasters to say this, it is worth it.
+4. Find Your Calling — I now know what I want to do.
+But I had to fight with everyone who loves and cares for me, save up, stay up nights, resign, get fired, move countries, teach English, and work two jobs at the same time.
+I rode enough roller coasters to say that it is worth it.
 And twenties is the best time to figure out what you want to do or to start over.
 Maria Popova, a famous blogger, said, “Intricate work and life in an inextricable fusion.”
 Breathe your work, bleed it.

 12. Cook — No, not two-minute instant noodles.
-This is one of the most important and underestimated skills that has supported me through years.
+Cooking is one of the most important and underestimated skills that has supported me through the years.
 I cooked when I was sick or abroad or at my parent’s to give them a break or for my partner when he was late for a meeting.
 Why not cook when you can eat healthier, tastier, and cheaper?

 15. Work Out — One day I could wake up and hike that active volcano my crazy Canadian friend wanted to.
 Don’t party away your twenties to realize the importance of health when you almost faint climbing four staircases.

-19. Set Goals For Everyday — I have accepted that I am not Wonder Woman, Gal Gadot is.
+19. Set Goals For Every day — I have accepted that I am not Wonder Woman, Gal Gadot is.
 Not trying to do everything lets you do so much more.

 25. Be Polite — With everyone.
 Live your day as if no one is looking.
 Then you don’t have to worry about anything popping up unannounced.

 30. Breathe — It solves almost everything.
-As Anne Lamott said in her Ted talk, almost everything starts working when we unplug it for a few minutes, even Us.
+As Anne Lamott said in her Ted talk, “Almost everything starts working when we unplug it for a few minutes, even Us.”

-The changes do not seem obvious and I didn’t feel myself changing but when I look back, I see a different younger me — the one aware but unsure of what matters.
+The changes do not seem obvious, and I didn’t feel myself changing.
+But when I look back, I see a different younger me — the one aware but unsure of what matters.
 I have stormed out of my twenties, almost, realizing how much isn’t a problem.